BatuUzun/Social-Media/README.md

-# Social Media Frontend code
+# Social Media Frontend Code

-This branch includes frontend code of Social Media.
+${\color{red}This \space branch \space includes \space frontend \space code \space of \space Social \space Media}$

-In order to check backend code, please select the branch "SocialMedia-Backend".
+${\color{red}In \space order \space to \space check \space backend \space code, \space please \space choose \space the \space branch \space SocialMediaBackend}$

+**FEATURES**
-In order to use the application, users must create an account, verify their email addresses and pick a username.
+* In order to use the application, users must create an account, verify their email addresses and pick a username.

-A user can follow/unfollow other users.
+* A user can follow/unfollow other users.

-By default, question mark is the profile picture of all users.
+* By default, question mark is the profile picture of all users.

-Users can change their profile picture by visiting "profile" screen and clicking on "change profile picture" button.
+* Users can change their profile picture by visiting "profile" screen and clicking on "change profile picture" button.

-Users can share a new post by visiting "home page" and clicking on "new post" button.
+* Users can share a new post by visiting "home page" and clicking on "new post" button.

-Users can delete their posts as they wish.
+* Users can delete their posts as they wish.

-Users can search for other users by clicking on "search" screen.
+* Users can search for other users by clicking on "search" screen.

-A user can share his/her comment on others' posts.
+* A user can share his/her comment on others' posts.
 If the user wants to delete his/her comment, the user should double click on the comment.

-A user can like a post.
+* A user can like a post.

-By clicking on a post, users can see its details such as number of likes and comments.
+* By clicking on a post, users can see its details such as number of likes and comments.

-Room Database is implemented to store local information such as "keep me signed in".
+* Room Database is implemented to store local information such as "keep me signed in".